yuancheng-p/pythran-replay/README.rst

 ==============
 * The ``--url`` and ``--branch`` might be able to be written into the ``.replay-config``.

-* Search a solution to skip exporting PYTHONPATH.
+* use distutils to help install dependencies